 This knot is usually made with embroidery floss, but it will work with other types of string too.

-The Backwards Knot starts with a string on the right, and moves the string to the left.
+The Backward Knots starts on the right and moves left.

-Loop the right thread (blue) under the left thread (orange) and pull upwards.
-(See image 1b - the thread goes down after tightening upwards)
+Loop the right thread under the left and pull upwards.

 Then do it again. ** Very very important!!
 You need to do this twice or your bracelet will curl!!!